RichardDooling/Entertainment_Law/Defamation/Defamation.md

 facts about the public figure involved.
 This we decline to do.&hellip;

 Of course, this does not mean that *any* speech about a public figure is immune from sanction in the form of damages.
-Since [*New York Times Co.*
-v. *Sullivan* (US 1964),][sullivan] we have consistently ruled that a public figure may hold a speaker liable for the damage to reputation caused by publication of a defamatory falsehood, but only if the statement was made "with knowledge that it was false or with reckless disregard of whether it was false or not." &hellip; False statements of fact are particularly
+Since [*New York Times Co.* v. *Sullivan*][sullivan] (US 1964), we have consistently ruled that a public figure may hold a speaker liable for the damage to reputation caused by publication of a defamatory falsehood, but only if the statement was made "with knowledge that it was false or with reckless disregard of whether it was false or not." &hellip; False statements of fact are particularly